-For those of you looking for more than just a simple macrame dream catcher tutorial, this online class has a lot to offer.
+This online class has a lot to offer for those looking for more than just a simple macrame dream catcher tutorial.

-Not only will you learn all the essential knots and techniques you need to know to design your own dream catchers, but you’ll also learn about dyeing and caring for your finished pieces!
+Not only will you learn all the essential knots and techniques you need to design your own dream catchers, but you’ll also learn about dyeing and caring for your finished pieces!

 Read more: Best macrame classes online

 That said, it doesn’t include explicit instructions for just a dream catcher.
-If that’s what you’re looking for, hop down to the next entry in the list.
+If that’s what you’re looking for, hop down to the next entry.

 I have just one more macrame class on the list, but it’s by far the most complete option out there.
 It’s on Udemy and taught by Nicole Woo.

-The first complete project is, of course, a 12″ DIY macrame dreamcatcher, but the full course also covers mandalas, wall hangings, and so much more!
+The first complete project entails making a 12-inch DIY macrame dreamcatcher, but the full course also covers mandalas, wall hangings, and so much more!

-This is the course to get for beginners who want a full introduction to the art of macrame.
+This is the ideal course for beginners who want a full introduction to the art of macrame.

-If you’re looking for something a bit easier than a full macrame course, there’s nothing easier than a macrame kit.
+If you’re looking for something more straightforward than a full-on macrame course, there’s nothing like a complete macrame kit to get hands-on.

-The kit includes everything you need to make the 12″ dream catcher (except scissors) and ships from the UK.
+The kit includes everything you need to make the stunning 12-inch dream catcher (except scissors!) and ships from the UK.

 US-based readers may have to pay a premium for shipping, but you can also source your own cord and watch the tutorial video on YouTube for free.

 Next up is yet another kit from UK-based VanirCreations, this time containing a unique “mooncatcher” design.
-This is essentially a macrame crescent moon dreamcatcher with a modified 16″ MDF hoop.
+This is essentially a macrame crescent moon dreamcatcher with a modified 16-inch MDF hoop.

-Once again, you can choose the primary and secondary cord colors.
-This gives you a lot of options to match your home decor.
+Once again, you can choose the primary and secondary cord colors, giving you different options to match your home decor.